pyarya/arysite/src/content/posts/udev-rules.md

   - tutorial
   - linux
 ---

+Have you ever wanted to automatically have your refresh rate switch to *clean*, **smooth**, 120Hz on wall power but you dont want to use preshipped bloatware garbage ( also you can't because youre on linux ;) )

 ### pre-reqs and sysinfo:
 Before we get started, this should be replicable on any system using Arch Linux but just in case here is